-Romania: Country’s essential energy project – BRHA gas pipeline7.
-August 2020. / SEE Energy News
+Romania: Country’s essential energy project – BRHA gas pipeline, SEE Energy News

 BRHA (Bulgaria-Romania-Hungary-Austria) gas pipeline project is essential for development of gas transmission system.
 The Oil and Gas Employers’ Federation (FPPG) reiterated the major importance of strategic projects in the energy field, especially the BRHA project, in their press release.